Neo-Hao/grokking-relational-database-design/chapter_05/README.md

 ## Scripts for different RDBMS

-We have provided scripts for different RDBMS that correspond to the final state of the entities as described in Chapter 4.
+We have provided scripts for different RDBMS that correspond to the final state of the entities and relationships in Chapter 5.
 You can find these scripts as follows:

 - [MySQL](./mysql_db.sql)
 - [PostgreSQL](./postgresql_db.sql)